thianbinhdo/thianbinhdo.github/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my blog where I share my experiences in Tokyo, Japan!
 ---

+This is my first Text.